fjvallarino/monomer/tasks.md

     - Remove Integral
     - Add FromFractional instance of Scientific
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
+  - Should Render operations use WidgetId?
+Review other WidgetRequests

 - Pending
   - Add header in all files, indicating license and documenting what the module does